 If you’re not sure where to start, your doctor should provide you with a list of resources and ideas, and they can refer you to local therapists and psychiatrists.

-You can also subscribe to my blog to receive my ebook, How to Talk to Your Doctor About Your Mental Health, available next month!
+You can also grab a copy of my free ebook, How to Talk to Your Doctor About Your Mental Health.

 For more stories about depression and bipolar II, be sure to check out Morgan’s Painful Loss and Mental Health Battle and What If You Don’t Love Being a Mom?.
 You can also join the Facebook group, Raw Motherhood, to find more support and resources.